halfdb/herro-world/internal/pkg/dao/README.md

 ## Read before write

 Get a DAO object before updating it.
-This practise confirms the existence of the target row and constrains the number of target rows to 1.
+This practise confirms the existence of the target row.

+## Handle `sql.ErrNoRows` within the package

+Instead, return `nil` or default values.